 Time until album starts playing 5 seconds

 If you experience the same load time when clicking on artist and albums everything is fine.
 The last couple of days I didn’t experience any timeouts anymore.
 Maybe I’m just spoiled by the speed of the Spotify app…30.
-October 2017 at 12:59 #32182
+Oktober 2017 at 12:59 #32182

 6-7 seconds is indeed a little too long waiting for a menu.
 You might be able to shave off a few seconds with the regular 7.9 version of LMS.